-Complete 2016 Long Range Weather Forecast for the Atlantic Corridor Region, November 2015 to October 2016 includes week-by-week details.
-Digital Download.
+Complete 2017 Long Range Weather Forecast for the Atlantic Corridor Region, November 2016 to October 2017 includes week-by-week details.
+Instant access via digital download!

 Free 2-Month Weather Forecast

-Summer will be hotter and rainier than normal, with the hottest periods in late June, mid-July, and early and late August.
-The greatest tropical storm and hurricane threat is from early August to mid-September.
+Summer will be cooler and rainier than normal, with a hurricane threat in mid-June and the hottest periods in early and mid-July and mid-August.

-September and October will be much warmer than normal, with above-normal rainfall.
+September and October will be slightly warmer than normal, with near-normal rainfall.